kordejong/ruminations/documentation/introduction.md

 based on their preference, experience and the set of tools they use.
 The problem with this is that it makes it harder than necessary to collaborate with each other.
 Using similar conventions and coding practices make it easier for us all to understand each other's code.
 For some of the conventions and practices good guidelines exist.
-We think it is a good thing if model developers know about these conventions and practices, and that is the gap we are trying to fill with this document.
+We think it is a good thing if model developers know about these, hence this document.

-Apart from mentioning known conventions and practices we will also provide tips and trick we think are useful to know.
-We marked guidelines that we think you may not want to follow because they may not apply to all situations.
-These are prepended by "Consider ...".

 :::{note}
-With everything we describe you may disagree: pick whatever you think is useful.
+You likely don't agree with every guideline we provide, and for good reasons.
+Use the ones you think are useful.
 :::

-The order in which we discuss topics mostly corresponds with the things you need to know when starting a new model development project: setup a repository, handle dependencies, add Python code.
+We have grouped the guidelines.
+The order in which we discuss these groups mostly corresponds with the order in which they are useful to know when starting a new model development project: setup a repository, handle dependencies, add Python code.
 There is no need to read things in order, so you can browse to any topic that interests you.
-We try hard to provide links between related topics.
+We have added links between related topics.

-This document will change over time, as we improve existing topics and include new ones.
-We invite you to help with this by suggesting better ways to describe topics and suggesting new ones.
+This document will change over time, as we improve existing guidelines and include new ones.
+We invite you to help with this by suggesting better ways to describe guidelines and suggesting new ones.
 In case you are really inspired then please fork the repository, make improvements, and submit a pull request.